Workforce Capacity and Capability Building Service

 What are we doing?

-The Queensland Government has commissioned a Workforce Capacity and Capability Building Service to support the domestic and family violence, sexual violence and women’s health workforce across Queensland, known as WorkUP Queensland.
+The Queensland Government established a Workforce Capacity and Capability Building Service to support the domestic and family violence, sexual violence and women’s health workforce across Queensland, known as WorkUP Queensland.
 WorkUP Queensland is being delivered by the Healing Foundation, in partnership with Australia’s National Research Organisation for Women’s Safety (ANROWS).

 This partnership combines domestic and family violence expertise and a strong connection to Aboriginal and Torres Strait Islander culture, that will address capacity and capability needs of the sector.
 WorkUP will work with the sector to strengthen their capability through the provision of professional development across a range of areas.

 The Queensland Government is providing $5.55 million (GST exclusive) over three years (2019-22) to support this service.

 What have we achieved so far?

 - conducting extensive engagement with the sector to inform the development of both state-wide and place-based workforce development plans; as well as a capability framework and ongoing training and capability support;

 - establishing three practice studios, hosted by local services, designed to translate evidence and research into real-life practice and share learnings across the sector;

 - hosting a series of knowledge circles with Aboriginal and Torres Strait Islander service providers, focusing on collaboratively sharing and building knowledge on topics such as professional development and self-care, workforce planning, and responding to COVID-19 impacts;

 - delivering training and professional development to specialist DFV workers, high risk teams, and generalist practitioners on a range of priority topics, including perpetrator interventions, complex trauma, self-care, strangulation, and inclusive service delivery;